Ttesori/100-days/README.md

 ## 5/4/2021

 - Worked on a leetcode problem on rotating arrays -- thought I was so cool and could use the solution I came up with for one of the problems last night.
 But it wasn't efficient enough for LC, but I read some of the hints and came up with another solution that passed.
 Hooray!
+- Worked on math game, implemented game loop, checking answers.
+Problems included changing options in a dropdown based upon the input of other fields, parsing answers, updating state and managing callbacks.